skeeto/skeeto.github.com/_posts/2016-04-30-Makefile-Assignments-are-Turing-Complete.markdown

 Before going any further, now that loops have been added, the natural next question is halting.
-In reality, the operating system will take care of that after some hundreds of millions of make processes have carelessly been invoked by this horribly inefficient scheme.
+In reality, the operating system will take care of that after some millions of make processes have carelessly been invoked by this horribly inefficient scheme.
 However, we can do better.
 The program can clobber the `MAKE` variable when it's ready to halt.
 Let's formalize it.

     loop = $(MAKE) $(args)
     output :